basil/neanes/README.md

 - Rapid entry of neumes and lyrics
 - Automatic alignment of supporting neumes (i.e. fthoras, accidentals, klasmas, gorgons, et al)
 - Automatic calculation of martyria
+- [Paragraph composition](notes/knuth_plass.md) for more even spacing with fewer undesirable breakpoints
 - Print or export to PDF
 - Export to HTML using [ByzHtml](https://danielgarthur.github.io/byzhtml) web components
 - Export to PNG